nmdp-bioinformatics/gfe-db/README.md

 ENV NEO4J_AUTH=neo4j/gfedb
 ```
 ## Memory Management
 Optimal memory for Neo4j depends on available RAM.
 Loading and querying a larger dataset will require more memory allocated.
+Make sure that the Docker daemon is configured to handle whatever values are given here.
 For more information on memory management in Neo4j, see the [Neo4j Operations Manual](https://neo4j.com/docs/operations-manual/current/performance/memory-configuration/).
 ```Dockerfile
 # Dockerfile
 ENV NEO4J_dbms_memory_heap_initial__size=2G \